Position

 • Proven experience as an Audio Video Engineer or similar role.

-• Strong knowledge of audio-visual equipment and systems.
+• Strong knowledge of audio-visual equipment, systems, and technologies.

 • Proficiency in using audio-visual software and tools.